- 100 Actual Exam Questions

 Detailed Explanation:

-The LEED Reference Guide for Neighborhood Development outlines the criteria for Neighborhood Schools and how to measure and document walking distances.
+The LEED Reference Guide for Neighborhood Development outlines the criteria for maintaining access to transit during construction and the conditions under which temporary rerouting is acceptable.

 Security & Privacy